Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 The table displays all selected variants.
 Depending on the settings, the displayed columns may vary.

-- *sku*
+- *SKU*
   Stock Keeping Unit.
 Identification number for the variant.
 Click this field to edit the SKU of the selected variant.

 - Defining attribute
   You can add a column for each defining attribute.
 The column displays the attribute name, the row displays the corresponding attribute value.
 The fields are read-only.

 - [< GO BACK]
-  Click this button to go back to the previous step.
-The *Select Values* window is displayed.
+  Click this button to go back to the previous step of adding variants.
+The *Select Values* wizard window is displayed.

 - [ABORT]
-  Click this button to cancel adding variants and close the *Summary* window.
+  Click this button to cancel adding variants and close the *Summary* wizard window.

 - [FINISH]
-  Click this button to save the listed variants and close the *Summary* window.
+  Click this button to save the listed variants and close the *Summary* wizard window.